tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The evaluation of bdq:Empty MUST be at the point of evaluation of the Test.
 This allows the Tests to be independent of data serializations for transport and the representation of data in Test execution environments.

-In BDQ Core, bdq:Empty is used to evaluate bdqffdq:InformationElements within a Test specification, it therefore means empty if the dataset being evaluated does not contain the term matching the information element, or if the dataset contains that term but the value for that term is empty.
+In BDQ Core, bdq:Empty is used to evaluate bdqffdq:InformationElements within a Test Specification, it therefore means empty if the dataset being evaluated does not contain the term matching the information element, or if the dataset contains that term but the value for that term is empty.
 This is to allow the application programming interface expressed by the Test bdqffdq:DataQualityNeed to be agnostic about the structure presented to a framework for executing the Tests.

 For CSV data, a column is either there or not in a dataset, but in an rdf representation, some data objects could have relevant properties and others not - and the Tests are independent of that.

 #### 2.2.2 Example implementation of a Function to Assess Empty (non-normative)

 Here is a Java function to evaluate Empty, using trim() to exclude U+0020 (space), U+000A (LF), U+000D (CR) and the other non-printing characters in the unicode range U+0000 to U+0020, and also evaluating null as Empty.
-Test implementations can reuse a function like this for Tests that evaluate bdq:Empty in their specification.
+Test implementations can reuse a function like this for Tests that evaluate bdq:Empty in their Specification.

     public boolean isEmpty(String aString)  {
         boolean result = true;